MotusWTS/Motus-community-scripts/README.md

 * Please write your code so that it can be replicated by someone else as easily as possible
     + Annotate and comment generously
     + Avoid specifying directories on your own computer
-    + Check out these tips for writing reproducible code

 * If you share a sample dataset that cannot be acquired through the `motus` package, please include it as a small RDS file